townie/fredrikaverpil.github.io/_posts/2016-08-17-compiling-pyside2.md

 apt-get install build-essential git cmake libxml2 libxslt1.1 python-dev qt5-default qtbase5-dev
 ```

-The previous command installed Qt 5.5.1 and cmake 3.5.1 on my system.
-If you really wish to use Qt 5.6.1, you currently need to build Qt from source instead of installing it via `apt-get`.
+This installed Qt 5.5.1 and cmake 3.5.1 on my system.
+If you really wish to use Qt 5.6.1, you currently need to build Qt from source instead of installing it via apt-get.
 This, however, is for another blog post as it is *extremely* time consuming.
 You can verify which version of Qt you have by executing `qmake --version`.

 Additionally, you'll need to install Qt5's libraries: